 What’s the best way to travel to Alaska?
-Our number-one tip is to go by small ship, but read on for 5 more ways to ensure you get the best experience visiting for the first time, or returning for more.
+The best way to see Alaska and its wilderness and wildlife?
+My number-one tip (as a travel expert who’s been guiding and selling trips here since 1995) is to go by small ship.
+Read on to find out why—and for 5 more ways to ensure you get the best experience visiting for the first time.

-We’ve had travelers come to AdventureSmith Explorations after being aboard a big cruise ship in Alaska saying that they want to return to really experience Alaska.
+I’ve compiled this list since we’ve had so many travelers come to AdventureSmith after being aboard a big cruise ship in Alaska saying that they want to return to really experience Alaska.
 There’s so much more to Alaska than just seeing it from a ship deck in passing, and that’s where we come in.
-Our team sends hundreds of well-prepared travelers to Alaska each year, and with my background as a guide and our crew continuing to travel to Alaska each season, we’ve become the go-to resource for sustainable, authentic Alaska travel that takes you off the beaten path—by land and by sea.
+Let us help you plan and book the best Alaska trip.

 1) Choose a Small Ship Cruise

-Most travelers do not go to Alaska for midnight buffets and crowded port towns filled with tchotchkes; they go to be immersed in the environment.
+Most travelers do not go to Alaska for midnight buffets or time in busy port towns; they go to be immersed in the wilderness.

 3) Think Outside the Boat – In Any Weather